 Non-retail funds themselves are governed by the law of the jurisdiction in which the fund is formed.
-Non-retail funds, being AIFs, are within the scope of the UK AIFMD regime.
-Note that under the UK AIFMD regime, it is the AIFM (ie, the manager) that is subject to regulation.
-The AIF itself is not subject to regulation directly.

-Depending on the authorisation status of the AIFM and the type of fund being managed, UK-based managers of non-retail funds are primarily subject to requirements under:
+Non-retail funds, being AIFs, are within the scope of the UK alternative investment funds regime.
+Depending on the authorisation status of the alternative investment fund manager (AIFM) and the type of funds being managed, UK-based AIFMs of non-retail funds are primarily regulated under the following regulatory regimes:

-- the UK AIFMD regime, where the manager must be authorised by the FCA to manage AIFs; - the UK MiFID regime, where the manager carries on portfolio management services as a delegate of another fund manager; and - the UK Money Markets Fund Regulation (where the fund is a money market fund), such as rules on liquidity management procedures, a prohibition on external financial support and specialised investment eligibility, spread, concentration and portfolio rules).
+- The UK D regime (which is derived from the EU Alternative Investment Funds Directive), where the manger must be authorised by the Financial Conduct Authority (FCA) for the regulated activity of managing AIFs.
+They are managed by AIFMs. - The UK MIFID regime (which is derived from the EU Markets in Financial Instruments Directive), where, for example, the manager carries on portfolio management services as a delegate of another fund manager. - The UK Money Markets Fund Regulation (where the fund is a money market fund), which sets out rules on liquidity management procedures, a prohibition on external financial support and specialised investment eligibility, spread, concentration and portfolio composition rules.

-Most of these requirements are contained in the FCA Handbook.
-These may apply simultaneously or on a standalone basis, depending on the AIFM.
+These may apply simultaneously or on a stand-alone basis, depending on the regulatory status of the AIFM.